 The Contractor shall comply with its obligations under the Workplace Gender Equality Act 2012 (Cth) (WGE Act).

-If the Contractor becomes non-compliant with the WGE Act during the period of the Deed or any Contract, the Contractor shall notify the Contract Officer.
+If the Contractor becomes non-compliant with the WGE Act during the period of the Deed or any Contract, the Contractor shall notify the Authorised Officer.

-For the purposes of this clause 11.2, ‘Relevant Employer’ means an employer who has been a Relevant Employer under the Workplace Gender Equality Procurement Principles for a period of not less than 6 months.
-The Contractor will continue to be obligated as a Relevant Employer until the number of its employees falls below 80.

 Indigenous Procurement Policy (Optional)

 Note to drafters: The following clause is for use if the IPP mandatory minimum requirements are NOT included in the RFT.